lbajolet/PEP8-examples/week2/README.md

 var c = chari

 while c != '\n' do
-	if c < 'A' or if c > 'z' then print "There was a non-letter character in the string" if c > 'Z' and c < 'a' then print "There was a non-letter character in the string" c = chari end
+	if c < 'A' or if c > 'z' then
+		print "There was a non-letter character in the string"
+		# Since there was an error, we exit with error code 1
+		# This is useful in real-world programs, but in Pep/8,
+		# we will just represent it with a `STOP` instruction.
+		exit 1
+	end
+	if c > 'Z' and c < 'a' then
+		print "There was a non-letter character in the string" exit 1
+	end
+	c = chari
+end